 After lunch on our own, we’ll depart for the coastal city of Viña Del Mar, which means “Vineyard of the Sea.”
 Renowned for its modern buildings and white sand beaches, this is a favorite weekend or summer retreat for locals.
 We’ll take a scenic drive throughout, stopping to take pictures as we head back toward Santiago to rest for the night.

 After a short flight to Puerto Montt, we’ll transfer to Puerto Varas (our home for the night) and check into our hotel.
-We’ll get acquainted with this adventurous outpost on a short walking tour, then head to Fundo Olguita.
+We’ll get acquainted with this adventurous outpost on a short walking tour before heading out to visit an Indigenous Huilliche community.

 Explore the rapids, rainforests, and volcanoes of Vicente Pérez Rosales National Park